trothr/znetboot/Design.md

 but which are not part of the ZNETBOOT package.
 This file is one.

-More files from the project may be added to the package, but uniqueness in CMS space is important.
+More files from the project may be added to the package, but uniqueness in CMS name space is important.
 Files from the project shall be added to the package by inclusion in ZNETBOOT FILELIST and must therefore have a filename/filetype which is unique and meaningful in CMS.
 (Because ZNETBOOT is a CMS utility.)